❉ We look back on the touching, terrifying and heartbreaking When The Wind Blows.

 (To put this in context, when the film When The Wind Blows was released, Alan Moore’s Watchmen had only just been published as a collected edition and the term ‘graphic novel’ was yet to gain widespread currency.)

-Following a wordless picture book, When The Wind Blows’ innovative status as one of the first mainstream ‘graphic novels’ was by accident rather than design, as Briggs recalled:
+Following Briggs’ 1978 wordless picture book The Snowman, When The Wind Blows’ innovative status as one of the first mainstream ‘graphic novels’ was by accident rather than design, as Briggs recalled:

 “I normally had a 32-page picture book and I wanted to do a lot more than 32 pictures so I ended up with what turned out to be a strip cartoon.
 Strip cartoons are looked down on in England as a culturally inferior artform but I think that ‘When The Wind Blows’ at least showed that strip cartoons can deal with a serious subject.
 It doesn’t have to be about violence or comic cuts.
 It’s just as good a medium as a film really if it’s used properly.”